Graduate School of Biomedical Sciences Policies and Procedures

 REQUESTS FOR ACCOMMODATIONS FOR DISABILITIES

-In accordance with the Handbook of Operating Procedures policy 4.2.3, Request for Accommodation Under the ADA and the ADA Amendments Act of 2008 (ADAAA), any student requesting accommodation must submit the appropriate request for accommodation under the American with Disabilities Act (ADA, form 100) to her/his appropriate Associate Dean of Student Affairs of their school and a copy to the ADA Coordinator.
+In accordance with the Handbook of Operating Procedures policy 4.2.3, Request for Accommodation Under the ADA and the ADA Amendments Act of 2008 (ADAAA), any student requesting accommodation must submit the appropriate request for accommodation under the American with Disabilities Act (ADA, form 100) to her/his appropriate Associate Dean of Student Affairs of their school and a copy to the Office of Educational Support Services.

 Academic Integrity